Remarks on the positivity of the cotangent bundle of a K3 surface: Examples in low degrees

 we see that since the left has degree $-36$ and the right $24$, we obtain that $\deg\Omega^1_f|_R=-12$.
 From the sequence $\Omega^1_S|_R\to\Omega^1_f|_R\to0$ we thus obtain a negative quotient, which is the desired explicit destabilising quotient. \end{proof}

-\subsection{$d=6$ Intersections of cubics and quadrics in $\PP^4$}
+\subsection{$d=6$, Intersections of cubics and quadrics in $\PP^4$}

-Here $\nef(S^{[2]})=\mov(S^{[2]})=\langle\tH, \tH-\frac32 B\rangle$ and $\eff(S^{[2]})=\langle B, \tH-2B\rangle$.
+Here $\nef(S^{[2]})=\mov(S^{[2]})=\langle\tH, \tH-\frac{3}{2} B\rangle$ and $\eff(S^{[2]})=\langle B, \tH-2B\rangle$.
 In this case the second birational model is a divisorial contraction like in the $t=2$ case, but $S^{[2]}$ is not ambiguous, so we are not in the case of Theorem \ref{effconecor}.

 We will compute the effective cone, in particular proving that $\alpha_{e,6}=1$, using the beautiful geometry of $S^{[2]}$ related to nodal cubic fourfolds.
-We will also show that like in the $d=4$ case, the restriction of the nef cone from $S^{[2]}$ is in the interior of $\nef(\PP(\Omega^1_S))$, obtaining at least in this case that $\alpha_{n,6}<\frac43$.
+We will also show that like in the $d=4$ case, the restriction of the nef cone from $S^{[2]}$ is in the interior of $\nef(\PP(\Omega^1_S))$, obtaining at least in this case that $\alpha_{n,6}<\frac{4}{3}$.

-\begin{remark} One could alternatively use elementary techniques to compute that the restriction $2L+2H=(\tH-2B)|_E$ is extremal in the pseudoeffective cone.
-We do not reproduce the proof here as it is a lengthy computation, but it follows from the fact that $S$ is the intersection $K\cap Q\subset\PP^4$ of a smooth cubic and quadric, so one can take symmetric products of the Euler sequence restricted to $K$ and the cotangent sequence $0\to\O_S(-1)\to\Omega^1_K|_S(1)\to\Omega^1_S(1)\to0$ to show that $h^0(S, \Sym^m(\Omega^1_S(1)))$ does not have cubic growth. \end{remark}
+\begin{remark} One could alternatively use cohomological techniques to compute that the divisor given by the restriction $2L+2H=(\tH-2B)|_E$ is extremal in the pseudoeffective cone.
+We do not reproduce the proof here as it is a lengthy computation, but it follows from the fact that $S$ is the intersection $K\cap Q\subset\PP^4$ of a smooth cubic and quadric, so one can take symmetric products of the Euler sequence restricted to $K$ and the cotangent sequence $0\to\O_S(-1)\to\Omega^1_K|_S(1)\to\Omega^1_S(1)\to0$ to show that $h^0(S, \Sym^m(\Omega^1_S(1)))$ does not have cubic growth in $m$. \end{remark}

 We begin by describing a birational model of $S^{[2]}$, as found for example in \cite[Lemma 6.3.1]{hassett:2000}, which is induced by $M=2\tH-3B$.
 Let be a general cubic fourfold with a node at $p=[0,0,0,0,0,1]$.
 Denote by $Q=\{q=0\}, K=\{c=0\}$ the quadric and cubic in $\PP^4$ respectively.
 Projecting from $p\in\PP^5$ onto this $\PP^4$ we obtain a rational map $Z\dashrightarrow \PP^4$.
 In the Fano scheme of lines $F$ of $Z$, the locus of lines through $p$ is parameterised by the complete intersection $S=\{q=c=0\}$ in this $\PP^4$ which is a smooth K3 surface of degree six and Picard number one.
 Consider now the map taking two lines $\ell_1,\ell_2$ through $p$ and giving the residual line of intersection of $Z$ with the plane spanned by $\ell_1,\ell_2$.
 Note that this is indeed a morphism (it is not defined precisely when $Z$ contains a 2-plane through $p$, which we may assume does not happen by genericity).
 Starting with a line $\ell\in F\setminus S$ and considering the plane spanned by $\ell$ and $p$, we obtain a residual singular conic in $Z$ whose constituent two lines give a unique point of $S^{[2]}$.
 This implies that the map $f$ is birational.
 Moreover one can prove that $F$ has $A_1$ singularities along $S$ and is smooth otherwise.
 Finally $S^{[2]}$ is isomorphic to the blowup $\operatorname{Bl}_SF$ of $F$ at $S$ (see \cite[Lemma 6.3.1]{hassett:2000}), and $M$ is the pullback of the Pl\"ucker polarisation.
 Let $D$ denote the exceptional divisor of $f$; the map $f$ restricts to a smooth $\PP^1$-fibration $D\to S$.
 Geometrically, this means that if one fixes a line $\ell$ through $p$, then there is a family over $\PP^1$ of 2-planes through $\ell$ whose residual conic is two lines $\ell_1+\ell_2\in S^{[2]}$ passing through $p$.